Skip to content

 Ultimate Guide for Unconventional Career options

-The quickest insight of the changing trends of career options in the 21st century can be gained simply by looking at the careers followed by Ranbir Kapoor in most of his movies.
+The quickest insight of the changing trends of career options can be gained simply by looking at the careers followed by Ranbir Kapoor in most of his movies.
 From a photographer in ‘Yeh Jawaani Hai Deewani’ and ‘Wake up Sid’, a filmmaker in ‘Roy’, a musician in ‘Rockstar’ to a game designer in ‘Bachna Ai Haseeno’, Ranbir has chosen some popular unconventional career options in his movies.

 Although the career decisions made by the characters played by Ranbir Kapoor cannot be a career guide, as he has also played a car thief in ‘Besharam’ and a stylish jalebi maker in ‘Ajab Prem ki Gazab Kahani’.
 However, this gives us a good idea about the emerging acceptance for unconventional career options.